StartPanelApp/StartPanelApp.github.io/README.md

 This means:

 - Layout is based on your column setup
-- Different screen sizes (desktop vs mobile) may look different
+- Different screen sizes (desktop vs mobile) may look different!

 👉 Recommendation:
 - Test your layout on multiple devices